Business Management

 Lecture content:

 This course blends the principles of effective data-driven storytelling with an AI-enabled methodology.
-The course will guide participants through the entire data analysis lifecycle - from business understanding to deployment - while emphasizing how to craft compelling narratives that drive action.
-Participants will learn how to uncover insights using a data framework and transform those insights into clear, impactful stories using visuals and presentations.
+The course will guide students through the entire data analysis lifecycle - from business understanding to deployment - while emphasizing how to craft compelling narratives that drive action.
+Students will learn how to uncover insights using a data framework and transform those insights into clear, impactful stories using visuals and presentations.
 Hands-on exercises with data tools from Tableau will solidify skills in data preparation, analysis, and visualization, ensuring that the story resonates with stakeholders at every phase.
 Students will leverage AI tools to support their role as data-driven storytellers.
-By the end of the course, participants will be able to extract meaningful insights and communicate findings through engaging stories that align with business goals.
+By the end of the course, they will be able to extract meaningful insights and communicate findings through engaging stories that align with business goals.

 Learning Outcomes: